-Want to improve your adjustment to the university environment and academic performance?
+Would you like help with: Adjusting to the university environment and academic expectations?
 Improve your study skills?
-Learn how to be an effective decision maker, for example in choosing a major?
+Choosing a major?
+Increase your academic performance?
 There are many reasons why students come in for educational counseling.
-Educational counselors can help you problem-solve complex, sensitive issues that may be interfering with your ability to achieve academic success.
+Educational counselors can problem-solve complex, sensitive issues that may be interfering with your ability to achieve academic success.